 Do you remember my horrible rating?
 I actually stopped myself from playing online chess in the last 2 weeks because my only motivation would have been to increase my rating.

 That is definitely not the right mindset.
-I hope after writing this I will be able to use my own advice to have some fun and learn.
+I hope after writing this I will be able to use my own advice to have some fun while playing.

 I hope this helps you avoid the most hated feeling in chess: tilt.